biof309/group-project-jcl/slides.md

 - and even more stuff!

 #Another slide to use for testing this out
-Here is some information to go on the slide becuase that's what we need!
+Here is some information to go on the slide because that's what we need!